rosalinb/crud_app/README.md

-<h1>Waterbnb</h1>
+<h1>Spacebnb</h1>

 <h2>Project Overview</h2>
-<h3>Waterbnb</h3>
+<h3>Spacebnb</h3>
 <p>This project is a CRUD application.The term "CRUD" stands for Create,Read,Update and Delete.I want my model to provide this four functionality by building a full-stack database backed application.The design pattern used is "MVC" which stands for "Model Views Controllers"</p>
-<p>"Firebnb" is a clone of Airbnb with basic CRUD functionality.</p>
+<p>"Spacebnb" is a clone of Airbnb with basic CRUD functionality.</p>
-<p>"Firebnb" is an service that lets property owners rent out their space to travelers looking for a place to stay.The guests will be able to search the property.</p>
+<p>"Spacebnb" is an service that lets property owners rent out their space to travelers looking for a place to stay.The guests will be able to search the property.</p>

 <h2>Plan</h2>
 <ol>